 What is the latest science behind SIDS?

-To help this happen, researchers are working hard to find the cause of SIDS, and a recent study points towards brain chemistry as a contributing factor.
+To help this happen, researchers are working hard to find the cause of SIDS, and a 2017 study points toward brain chemistry as a contributing factor.

 Australian researcher Professor Roger Byard says, "If a child has this underlying vulnerability in its brain chemistry, and its breathing becomes compromised by sleeping on its front, that child is at greater risk of death because its body simply can't respond in the normal way.
 The baby can't lift its head, and its breathing and heartbeat will be compromised."

 Premature babies and boy babies are also more at risk of SIDS, and after studying 55 SIDS cases, researchers found that the substance P abnormality was significantly influenced by maleness and prematurity.

 It's exciting to see a finding like this and let's hope that with the combined efforts of scientists, Red Nose, parents, and childcare services, the goal of zero deaths a day becomes a reality.